Quantum ergodicity on the Bruhat-Tits building for $\text{PGL}(3, F)$ in the Benjamini-Schramm limit: Bounding the sum over

 Now suppose $G$ is a non-compact semisimple Lie group with Lie algebra $\mathfrak{g}$.
 Using a Cartan involution, we may write $\mathfrak{g} = \mathfrak{k} \oplus \mathfrak{p}$ where $K = \exp(\mathfrak{k})$ is a maximal compact subgroup.
 Let $\mathfrak{a} \subset \mathfrak{p}$ be a maximal toral subalgebra, and let $A = \exp(\mathfrak{a})$.
 Then $G/K$ has a natural $G$-invariant metric with respect to which it is a contractible manifold with non-positive curvature; such spaces are called symmetric spaces of non-compact type, and $K$ is clearly the stabilizer of the point $1 K$.
 The orbit of $1 K$ under $A$ is a flat subspace; it is an example of a {\it maximal flat} in $G/K$.

 Let $\Gamma < G$ be a lattice.
 The manifold $\Gamma \backslash G /K$ is called a {\it locally symmetric space}.
 If the (real) rank of $G$, or equivalently the dimension of $\mathfrak{a}$, is greater than one, then the geodesic flow on any associated locally symmetric space is never ergodic \cite{bekka_mayer}.
 On the other hand, we may consider the $A$-action on the space $\Gamma \backslash G / M$ where $M = Z_K(A)$; this double coset space may be viewed as the ``bundle of oriented flats with basepoint'' over the underlying locally symmetric space (see, e.g., Section 5.3 of \cite{silberman_venkatesh}).
-This $A$-action is ergodic and reduces to the geodesic flow in rank one \cite{bekka_mayer}.
+This $A$-action is ergodic and reduces to the geodesic flow in rank one \cite{bekka_mayer}; in the literature this action is also referred to as the Weyl chamber flow.

 The validity of the strengthened version of Theorem \ref{main_thm} as in Remark \ref{remark_microlocal_lift} is in fact known to be equivalent to the ergodicity of the geodesic flow \cite{zelditch2}.
 Hence to extend the ideas of quantum ergodicity to a higher rank setting, it no longer suffices to simply consider eigenfunctions of the Laplacian.
 Lindenstrauss \cite{h_cross_h} suggested eigenfunctions of $\mathcal{D}(G/K)$, the {\it algebra of invariant differential operators on $G/K$}, as the object of study for quantum ergodicity on higher rank locally symmetric spaces.
 This perspective was taken up in \cite{silberman_venkatesh, nalini_silberman, silberman_venkatesh2, brumley_matz}.
 In particular, Brumley-Matz \cite{brumley_matz} investigated quantum ergodicity in the Benjamini-Schramm limit result for sequences of locally symmetric spaces $\Gamma_n \backslash \textnormal{SL}(d, \mathbb{R}) / \textnormal{SO}(d)$ which Benjamini-Schramm converge to $\textnormal{SL}(d, \mathbb{R})/\textnormal{SO}(d)$.